msppstata/quant1/05-Modifying-Data-I.md

 gen max_5 = max( 50 , 23 , 81 , 72 , mpg , headroom*10 , weight/10 , turn )
 list mpg headroom weight turn max_* in 1/10
 ```

-# Commenting your work
-## What are comments?
-- Comments refer to text that is in the do-file, but ignored by Stata
-- Comments are green in the dofile editor
-- Different types of comments: `help comments`

-## What is the point of comments?
-- Some data transformations are self-explanatory, i.e. `logmpg = log(mpg)`
-- Most are not.
-- Use comments to document what you are doing,
-- helpful for other people reading your code
-- helpful for yourself when you re-read your code, and have no idea what you were doing.
-- Always use more comments than you think that you need
-- Go back and comment your do-file.

 # Common Errors